The generation problem in Thompson group $F$: Introduction

 Theorem \ref{Alg_sol_int} makes use of the characterization of solvable subgroups of $F$ in terms of their towers (see Definition \ref{def:tower} below) due to Bleak \cite{Bl1}.
 When $H$ is finitely generated, Theorem \ref{Alg_sol_int} translates to a simple algorithm for deciding if $H$ is solvable.
 As mentioned above, there is an algorithm for determining the solvability of finitely generated subgroups of $F$ due to Bleak, Brough and Hermiller \cite{BBH}.
-In fact, the algorithm from \cite{BBH} applies to all computable finitely generated subgroups of $\PL_o(I)$ (see \cite[Section 4]{BBH}).
-For finitely generated subgroups of $F$, the algorithm given by Theorem \ref{Alg_sol_int} is arguably easier than the one in \cite{BBH}.
+In fact, the algorithm from \cite{BBH} applies to all finitely generated computable subgroups of $\PL_o(I)$ (see \cite[Section 4]{BBH}).
+For finitely generated subgroups $H$ of $F$, the algorithm given by Theorem \ref{Alg_sol_int} is arguably easier than the one in \cite{BBH}.
+It has polynomial time complexity in the number of cells in the diagrams of the generators of $H$.
+It is proved in \cite{BBH} that the algorithm terminates on every input, but the proof does not yield any upper bound on the complexity.

 In Section \ref{open}, we list some open problems.

 .4em